 AAUW of Tennessee is proud to offer opportunities for leadership development for university and college women in Tennessee through scholarships to attend the National Conference for College Women Student Leaders (NCCWSL).
 NCCWSL is a two-and-a-half day conference designed to enhance the leadership skills of college women students and to promote effectiveness in their work on campus and in the community.
 For more information about NCCWSL go to www.nccwsl.org.
-In the past 3 years Tennessee has selected 3 recipients each year.
-For 2018, two recipients were selected to NCCWSL to be held May 30-June 2, 2018, at the University of Maryland, College Park.
+In the past 3 years Tennessee has selected 2 to 3 recipients each year.
+For 2019, NCCWSL will be held May 29-June 1, 2019, at the University of Maryland, College Park.

 Each year AAUW College/University Partners in Tennessee and AAUW Tennessee Branches have the opportunity to nominate undergraduate students currently attending a college/university in Tennessee for AAUW-TN scholarships to attend NCCWSL.
 Scholarships cover conference registration (including lodging and meals).
 AAUW Tennessee branches and AAUW College/University Partners who nominate students are expected to contribute to their travel expenses if they receive AAUW-TN scholarships.
 AAUW-TN has awarded college women the NCCWSL Scholarship since 2005.
-For an example of nominating a student, here is a link to the 2018 call for nominations NCCWSL call for nominations.
+Here is the link to the 2019 call for nominations NCCWSL call for nominations.

 2018 AAUW OF TENNESSEE SCHOLARSHIP RECIPIENTS